The Road to Trust: Building Enclaves within Confidential VMs: Design

 \para{Isolation of enclaves} It is also important to prevent an enclave from tampering with the security monitor or the guest OS.
-This ensures protection against potentially malicious enclave (referred to as enclave malware) or enclaves that may have vulnerabilities that could be exploited.
+This ensures protection against potentially malicious enclave (i.e., enclave malware) or enclaves that may have vulnerabilities that could be exploited.
 One approach to address this concern is to place the enclave at a distinct VMPL level, separate from VMPL0 or VMPL1, and enforce the appropriate VMPL permissions to contain the enclave code.
-However, the transition is emulated by the security monitor, necessitating at least two VMPL switches.
+However, the transition is mediated by the security monitor, necessitating at least two VMPL switches.
 As a result, transitioning between the application and the enclave becomes costly.

 Instead, the enclave is positioned in user mode at VMPL0 and isolated using traditional page table-based isolation.
 Specifically, \sysname ensures that the enclave's page table does not map to any gPA belonging to the security monitor or the guest OS.
 As a result, transition between the application and the enclave only requires one VMPL switch.